 X. NEW BUSINESS

-Mr. Schaller moved, Mr. Bamford seconded, and the board unanimously approved an application for a new handicapped parking space at 1183 Maple Avenue.
+Mr. Bamford moved, Mr. Schaller seconded, and the board unanimously approved an application for handicapped parking at 1113 Jamaica Road.

 XI.
 GUEST RECOGNITION AND PARTICIPATION